How to Write a College Essay | A Complete Guide & Examples

 Illustrate a clear, detailed image to immediately transport your reader into your memory.
 You can start in the middle of an important scene or describe an object that conveys your essay’s theme.

 Write like an artist

 A college application essay allows you to be creative in your style and tone.
-As you draft your essay, try to use interesting language to enliven your story.
+As you draft your essay, try to use interesting language to enliven your story and stand out.

 Show, don’t tell